 If your small business has too much debt, it is possible for you to file for Chapter 7 bankruptcy, Chapter 13 bankruptcy, Chapter 11 bankruptcy, or Chapter 11 Subchapter V (Subchapter 5) bankruptcy.
 To determine what type of bankruptcy to file, you will need to first determine if you should file a personal bankruptcy or a business bankruptcy.

 If you are personally liable the business debts, it may be best to file a personal bankruptcy.
-You are personally liable for all business debts if your business a general partnership or sole proprietorship, meaning you are doing business under a trade name.
+You are personally liable for all business debts if your business is a general partnership or sole proprietorship, meaning you are doing business under a trade name.
 Most small business owners who file for personal bankruptcy select Chapter 7 or Chapter 13, though sometimes Chapter 11 may be the best option, particularly under the new Small Business Chapter 11 laws, also known as a Subchapter V bankruptcy.

 However, if your business is organized as a corporation or limited liability company (LLC), the business may be the only party responsible for paying business debts so long as you did not co-sign or sign a personal guarantee.
-If you want to obtain relief under the bankruptcy code in relation to those debts, it may be appropriate to file a bankruptcy on behalf of the business entity, which can be done under Chapter 7 or Chapter 11.
+If you want to obtain relief under the bankruptcy code in relation to those debts, it may be appropriate to file for bankruptcy on behalf of the business entity, which can be done under Chapter 7 or Chapter 11.

 Often the most favorable form of bankruptcy for a business owner is Chapter 7 bankruptcy where the debts are discharged without repayment over time.
 If assets are limited or exempt under the Bankruptcy Code, such as under California’s homestead exemption, you may pay nothing to creditors and keep all of your assets.